IBM-Cloud/logistics-wizard-erp/README-HYBRID.md

 )

 * The **ERP Service Broker** exposes the ERP Service API.
 It handles the connection with the Secure Gateway to reach the on-prem ERP service.
 To the outside world, the ERP Service Broker is just another ERP service.
-* In diagram the **ERP** is sitting on-prem behind the Secure Gateway.
+* The **ERP** is sitting on-prem behind the Secure Gateway.
 It can be a real ERP system or the ERP simulator.

 ## Deploying the ERP Service Broker with the ERP Simulator